 Amboseli is the largest national park in the country and is the best place in Kenya to spot elephants, there are countless.
 The dust-covered elephants of Amboseli National Park have a wonderful wild look.
 Spotting these huge creatures in a stunning setting complete with the towering backdrop of Mt.
 Kilimanjaro makes it an absolutely must visit place in Kenya.

-In general Amboseli National Park is considered to be one of the top places to visit in Kenya for wildlife.
+In general Amboseli National Park is considered to be one of the top places to visit for wildlife, see my Kenya travel tips.

-5. Visit the stunning Kenya beaches in South Coast
+6. Visit the stunning Kenya beaches on the East Coast

-A taxi from Mombassa to Diani Beach will costs around 4,000 Ksh ($40) and takes around 1 hour.
+A taxi from Mombassa to Diani Beach will costs around 4,000 Ksh ($40 USD) and takes around 1-2 hours.

 If you are traveling to Kenya on a budget my secret travel tip is to go camping on Tiwi Beach, 5 kilometer north of Diani Beach.

-The beaches in South Coast may be more pristine, the North Coast has a unique thing to do in Kenya: swim in bioluminescent water.
+The beaches in Southeast Coast may be more pristine, the North Coast has a unique thing to do in Kenya: swim in bioluminescent water.

 The gorgeous creekside town of Kilifi is a famous tourist destination in Kenya for its magical bioluminescence plankton.
 At night you can witness this natural phenomenon by simply going moving through the water.
 The bioluminescence plankton will start to glow because of your movements.
 The water provides a shimmering, sparkly, swimming experience.